zhouhj1994/LinDA/README.md

 # LinDA
 Linear model for differential abundance analysis.

-Reference: Huijuan Zhou, Xianyang Zhang, Kejun He, and Jun Chen.
+Reference: Huijuan Zhou, Kejun He, Jun Chen, and Xianyang Zhang.
 (2021).
 LinDA: Linear Models for Differential Abundance Analysis of Microbiome Compositional Data.

 LinDA implements a simple, robust and highly scalable approach to tackle the compositional effects in differential abundance analysis.
 It fits linear regression models on the centered log2-ratio transformed data, identifies a bias term due to the transformation